 11 config = {"configurable": {"thread_id": "user-123-conversation-456"}}

-12 result = app.invoke(initial_state, config=config)Production tip: Always use a persistent checkpointer in production.
+12 result = app.invoke(initial_state, config=config)Production tip: Use a durable checkpointer for workflows that must survive restarts or pause for approval.
 Reusing the same

 thread_idlets the runtime resume from the latest checkpoint and inspect prior state snapshots during debugging.